Forums59

 Joined: Jun 2010

 I want to tie on the biggest ugliest thing I can find.
 At least six inches lot of bunny and pushes a lot of water.
 If I'm targeting big bass have nothing under an 8 wt don't want fatigue from hurling big flys all day.
 I want to throw as big of fly as I'm capable.
-But what do I know about catching big bass lol funny thing is several of my biggest bass on the fly were on tiny presentation to gills and crappie on 3-4 wt rods.
+But what do I know about catching big bass lol boltfunny thing is several of my biggest bass on the fly were on tiny presentation to gills and crappie on 3-4 wt rods.
 But if I'm actually looking for them I'm throwing very large flys.